gigachad228/Ded-Coding/README.md

 my LUA projects
-for proton.lua you need to make a config file $HOME/.config/dedproton/default.cfg first line is for values "y" and "n" and they correspond to defaulting proton, set it to "n" if you don't want your proton to be chosed automatically by yourself second line is a number for proton, 1 for proton-cachyos and 2 for proton-GE-custom the config file should look like this:
+for proton.lua you need to execute protonfind.sh file it makes a directory $HOME/.config/dedproton/ it also finds every proton in your system and puts it into "protons" file, where it found every proton.
+It also makes a "default.cfg", a file that should look like this:
 ```
-y
-2
+n
+1
 ```
+it is by default turned off, the first line is for "n" or "y" values and it defines if your proton autochooses by the next value, a number.
+A number is a line in the "protons" file that you can freely write and choose.
+!!WARNING!!
+Every time you execute protonfind, it rewrites the "protons" and "default.cfg" with find output and "n" "1"